-Such an organisational culture is unable to retain employees and usually have a high attrition rate.
+Such an organisational culture is unable to retain employees and usually has a high attrition rate.

 But for an organization that has been following the Top-down approach since the beginning of time, to shift to an entirely new approach may be difficult.
 So for them, the first stepping stone will be to increase the involvement of the employees in the process.

-Making the process collaborative where even if the leadership sets their OKRs, they are allowed to add to it or make limited changes to it.
-This was even though the OKRs are coming from the top but it is mutually accepted by the employees too as they have an opportunity to make their voices heard.
+Making the process collaborative even if the leadership sets their OKRs, employees are allowed to add to it or make modifications to it.
+In this scenario even though the OKRs are coming from the top but it is mutually accepted by the employees as they have an opportunity to make their voices heard.

-This approach increases employee motivation and their dedication to achieve the set goals.
+This approach increases employee motivation and their dedication to achieving the set goals.

-Thus to conclude, OKRs can be by anyone making sure that it is aligned with the organizational goals.
+Thus, to conclude, OKRs can be set by anyone ensuring that they are aligned with the organizational goals.
 It is a self-improvement tool, so employees trying to make themselves better can use OKRs’ full potential to do so.
 Even an organization that believes in only enabling the Leadership to set the company-wide OKRs should start engaging and involving their employees more in the set-up process as it is a critical determinant of their motivation, accountability and retention.

 Was this helpful?